-Most recently, he served as chief of external affairs at United Way of Massachusetts Bay and Merrimack Valley where Jeff was responsible for overseeing the annual strategic investment of nearly $35 million in initiatives and agencies.
-In addition, Hayward managed the public policy strategy, volunteer opportunities, grants, and marketing and communications.
+Previously, Jeff served as chief of external affairs at United Way of Massachusetts Bay where he was responsible for overseeing the annual strategic investment of nearly $32 million in initiatives and agencies.
+In addition, Hayward managed the public policy strategy, volunteer engagement, grants, and marketing and communications.

 Jeff’s professional background – a hybrid of politics, public and private sector service – has prepared him well for his responsibilities.
 He previously served as chief of staff to the Mayor of Lynn for five years.
 He later served as a member of the Massachusetts House of Representatives before becoming the New England vice president for development and marketing for a national, publicly traded health care company.

-Jeff represented United Way on the Board of the Massachusetts Alliance for Shelter and Housing, a first-in-the nation “Pay for Success” initiative to reduce chronic individual homelessness statewide.
-He was also a member of the MA Policy Academy on Ending Family Homelessness, under Governor Romney, charged with developing a 10-year plan to eliminate family homelessness; and was a member of the MA Department of Transitional Assistance’s Housing and Homeless Advisory Committee appointed by the Commissioner of DTA.
+Jeff represented United Way on the Board of the Massachusetts Alliance for Shelter and Housing, a first-in-the-world “Pay for Success” initiative to reduce chronic individual homelessness statewide.
+He was also a member of the MA Policy Academy on Ending Family Homelessness charged with developing a 10-year plan to eliminate family homelessness and was a member of the MA Department of Transitional Assistance’s Housing and Homeless Advisory Committee appointed by the Commissioner of DTA.
 He also served on the Massachusetts Commission to End Homelessness which developed a five year plan to end homelessness in MA under the Patrick Administration.